Test-Time Training on Video Streams: Analysis on Locality

 \section{Analysis on Locality}

-Now we come back to the two philosophies presented at the beginning of our introduction: training on all possible futures vs. training on the future once it actually happens.
+Now we come back to the two philosophies presented at the beginning of our introduction: training on all possible futures in advance vs. training on the future once it actually happens.
 In other words, training globally vs. locally.
-More memory, i.e. larger sliding window, makes training more global, and \emph{Offline MAE All Frames} takes this to the extreme.
-The observation that our default method with a small window helps more than Offline MAE or a larger window implies that locality can be beneficial.
-However, some memory is also better than none, so there seems to be a sweet spot.
-In this section, we first describe experiments where we make the observations above, then explain the existence of such a sweet spot with theoretical analysis in terms of the bias-variance trade-off.